peterfarrar/principles-of-management-notes/notes_ch_07.md

 Why does managing a small business present special challenges for the owner?

 Small business owners need to solve problems that may arise, and pivot with changes in market conditions.
 A solid business plan is them most important tool a small business owner can have.
 It keeps them connected to the core elements of the business (hiring, training, managing, for example).
-Owners need to evaluate performance, recognize changes in market and economic conditions, develop new policeis, nurture new ideas, to keep the business growing.
+Owners need to evaluate performance, recognize changes in market and economic conditions, develop new policies, nurture new ideas, to keep the business growing.
 Types of skills required change as the business grows, and accordingly, so does the makeup of employees.

 ### Using Outside Consultants
 Small businesses benefit from using consulting services from specialists.
 Common examples are accounting and legal services.
 Other common outsourcing includes IT, marketing, customer service, order fulfillment, payroll, HR.
 As a company grows, the owner/leadership needs to review these services.
 At some point it may make sense to bring some or all services in-house.